-You should ensure that all staff (including part time and temporary), pupils, students, visitors and contractors are told about the emergency plan and are shown the escape routes.
+You should ensure that all staff and contractors are told about the emergency plan and are shown the escape routes.

 The training should take account of the findings of the fire risk assessment and be easily understood by all those attending.